BDQ/spree-print-invoice/README.markdown

 4. Set :suppress_anonymous_address option to get blank addresses for anonymous email addresses (as created by my spree_last_address extension for empty/unknown user info)

+5. Enable packaging slips, by setting

+  Spree::Config.set(:print_buttons => "invoice,packaging_slip"  #comma separated list

+ Use above feature for your own template if you want.
+For each button_name, define button_name_print text in your locale.

 Plans
 =====
-Next i'll adapt the thing to print a packaging list, then receipts and then product related stuff with barcodes.
+Next receipts and then product related stuff with barcodes.

 Contributions welcome